GENIE-MC-Community/GENIESupport/README.md

 It is a good idea to use a tagged version of GENIESupport.
 The latest recommended tag is `R-2_8_6.3`.
 Use the following command to check it out (and read below for more if you're really interested).
+After cloning the repository, `cd` into the `GENIESupport` directory and
+run:

     git checkout -b R-2_8_6.3-br R-2_8_6.3